-In addition, a complete sample application is also provided with your WebLogic Server installation.
-Avitek Medical Records (or MedRec) is a WebLogic Server sample application suite that concisely demonstrates all aspects of the Java EE platform.
+The original MedRec (which was included in previous versions of WebLogic Server) is a WebLogic Server sample application suite that concisely demonstrates all aspects of the Java EE platform.
 MedRec is designed as an educational tool for all levels of Java EE developers.
 It showcases the use of each Java EE component, and illustrates best practice design patterns for component interaction and client development.
 MedRec also illustrates best practices for developing applications on WebLogic Server.